oracle-terraform-modules/terraform-oci-compute-instance/README.md

-instance_timeout | Timeout setting for creating instance(Note: large instance types may need larger timeout than the default 25m) instance_count | Number of instances to launch block_storage_sizes_in_gbs | The size in GBs of block volumes created and attached to each instance attachment_type | Support two types of volume attachments: iSCSI and Paravirtualized. use_chap | Whether to use CHAP authentication for the volume attachment resource_platform | Platform in which to create resources vcn_ocid | Unique identifier (OCID) of the VCN
+instance_timeout | Timeout setting for creating instance(Note: large instance types may need larger timeout than the default 25m) instance_count | Number of instances to launch block_storage_sizes_in_gbs | The size in GBs of block volumes created and attached to each instance attachment_type | The type of volume attachment.
+Allowed values are: iscsi, paravirtualized use_chap | Whether to use CHAP authentication for the volume attachment resource_platform | Platform in which to create resources vcn_ocid | Unique identifier (OCID) of the VCN